hivemq/hivemq4-docker-images/README.md

 ### How to Build

-The image can then be built by running the command `VERSION=4.7.3 ./build.sh` in the `hivemq4/base-image` folder.
+The image can then be built by running the command `HIVEMQ_VERSION=4.7.3 ./build.sh` in the `hivemq4/base-image` folder.
+An alternative image name can be specified with the environment variable `TARGETIMAGE`, example: `TARGETIMAGE=myregistry/custom-hivemq:1.2.3 HIVEMQ_VERSION=4.7.3 ./build.sh`

 ## HiveMQ DNS Discovery Image